 Personally, I’m very biased.
 I produce a hefty amount of spin naturally through my swing because I’m somewhat steep on the downswing.

 I find that a lot of lower spinning balls (with driver) don’t have much reaction on the green when hitting approach shots, which is a huge issue for me.
 I’ll do anything I can to get my hands on a low spin ball off the tee with a soft spinny feel around the green.

 On the other hand, I know some people who can’t get these balls to work for them whatsoever.

 Let’s talk about my good friend, we’ll call him Charlie.
 Charlie has always had a problem getting his clubs into the air.
-He’s a softer swinger which means, naturally, he doesn’t put as many RPM (rotation per minute) on the ball.
+He’s a softer swinger which means, naturally, he doesn’t put as much RPM (rotation per minute) on the ball.

-He always played firmer, cheaper balls because he is pretty new to the game.
+He always played firmer, cheaper balls because he was pretty new to the game.
 However, I offered him some of my old Pro V1s to try out (of course we skipped the holes with water so he wouldn’t lose them).

 But when he finally hit a ball over 50 ft in the air he was shocked and I kept mentioning he should try looking into a ball that better suits his game.
 Later that summer his handicap dropped 8 points!
 Not all to do with the ball, but it sure did help because it made him more confident.

 Do Soft Or Hard Golf Balls Spin More?

 Typically, softer golf balls tend to spin more in general, but specifically around the green when chipping and pitching.
 Therefore, on the contrary, harder golf balls typically provide lower spin.